aisingapore/TagUI/docs/reference.rst

 telegram
 ###################
+*Deprecated* - please note that this step is deprecated and will no longer after 15th March 2025.

 Sends a Telegram notification, for example, to update on automation completion or exception.

 First, message `@taguibot <https://t.me/taguibot>`_ to authorise it to send messages to your Telegram.
 Then in TagUI: